 Check the Tokyo Banana store list to find a Tokyo Banana shop near you.

-Where to buy Dagashi Snacks
+No.3: Where to buy Dagashi Snacks

 Visit Dagashi Yumeya at Tokyo Dome.